 Donated to the college for field and environmental studies, the “Dotson Property” (as it is called) is approximately 80 acres located near the city of Madisonville.

 Separation of particles (cells, organelles, molecules) based on their size, weight, or density can be achieved by applying strong centrifical forces.
-We have over two dozen centrifuges in most possible configurations including floor-standing ultracentrifuges capable of g forces up to 600,000xg and small table-top units for quick spins at student workstations.
+We have over two dozen centrifuges in most possible configurations including floor-standing prepartive and ultracentrifuges (capable of g forces up to 600,000xg) and even small table-top units for individual student workstations.

 Analysis of molecules based on their spectral (light-absorbing) properties.
-We have five spectrophotometers that scan in the UV/visible range; six fixed wavelength microplate readers that can read up to 96 samples in only a few seconds for high throughput screening; a scanning fluorescence spectrophotometer and both fluorescence and luminescence microplate readers.
-We also have Nuclear Magnetic Resonance (NMR), Infrared (IR), and Mass (MS) spectrometers in the chemistry department.
+We have many spectrophotometers that scan in the UV/visible range; fluorescent, and luminescent, and multimode microplate readers.
+We also have an LC/MS for drug analysis and a circular dichroism spectrometer.
+Additional units such as Nuclear Magnetic Resonance (NMR), Infrared (FTIR), and additional Mass (MS) spectrometers are available in the Chemistry department.

 Separation of molecules based on their size, charge, or polarity can be achieved by various chromatographic procedures, most based on a column configuration.
 We have several specially configured systems for Fast Protein Liquid Chromatography (FPLC, 3 units), High Performance Liquid Chromatography (HPLC, 5 units), and Gas Chromatography (GC, 5 units).
-These are equipped with various detectors including UV/visible, fluorescence, conductivity, electrochemical, and mass sensitive detectors.
-Many also have fraction collection and automatic injection capabilities.
 These are typically used for protein, lipid, or drug analysis or purification.